 Most adults experience some type of back pain in their lifetime.
 Though back pain, also known as lumbago, is very common, many people receive inadequate relief due to uncoordinated treatment from a variety of healthcare providers.

-Seton Healthcare Family connects those suffering from upper or lower back pain to teams of specialists for better spine treatments.
+Ascension Seton connects those suffering from upper or lower back pain to teams of specialists for better spine treatments.
 These specialists include surgeons, non-surgical physicians, chiropractors and physical therapists.
 Being informed about the basics of back pain can help you receive the most advanced and least invasive spine treatment available.

 Wellness & Prevention

 Back pain is a very common occurrence for men and women of all ages.
 Upper or lower back pain is one of the leading causes of disability worldwide.
 However, despite its frequency, back pain can often be avoided altogether by taking care of your spine health.

 Many types of lower and upper back pain come from poor physical condition or improper body mechanics when moving or lifting objects.
 Most of the ways to prevent back pain are centered on improving your physical fitness:

 - Get regular exercise and build muscle strength

 - Maintain a healthy weight to prevent back strain